intel/xpumanager/doc/CLI_user_guide.md

  Virtualization Options -> SR-IOV: Enabled

 ### Add Linux kernel command line options
-After BIOS settings are rightly configured and the GPU driver is installed, some kernel command line options need be added.
+After BIOS settings are rightly configured and the GPU driver is installed, some kernel command line options need be added into the "GRUB_CMDLINE_LINUX" setting of the file, /etc/default/grub.
 They are "intel_iommu=on i915.max_vfs=31". "intel_iommmu" is for IOMMU and "i915.max_vfs" is for SR-IOV.
-After you set them, please reboot OS to take effect.
+After you update the grub file, please run the command like "update-grub" to set to kernel image and reboot OS to take effect.
 You may check the content of /proc/cmdline to confirm that they are rightly set.
+The command "sudo xpumcli vgpu --addkernelparam" can automatically add these kernel parameters.

 ### Help info of GPU SR-IOV configuration feature.